-MICHIGAN ENROLLS is the enrollment broker contracted with MDHHS, responsible for providing customer service, including providing eligible individuals, family enrollees, and other stakeholder's direct outreach and education presentations, and maintain on -going capacity for outreach, education and individual plan counseling.
-MICHIGAN ENROLLS will present Aetna and other available health plans in an unbiased manner to potential enrollees or those enrollees seeking to transfer from one Health Plan to another.
+MICHIGAN ENROLLS is the enrollment broker contracted with the MDCH, which is responsible for providing customer service, including providing eligible individuals, family enrollees, and other stakeholder's direct outreach and education presentations, and maintain on -going capacity for outreach, education and individual plan counseling.
+MICHIGAN ENROLLS will present the Health Plan in an unbiased manner to potential enrollees or those enrollees seeking to transfer from one Health Plan to another.

-Enrollees with questions about MI Health Link program enrollment should be instructed to contact MICHIGAN ENROLLS and or and or the Patient Ombudsman.
+Enrollees who have questions about enrollment should be instructed to contact MICHIGAN ENROLLS and or and or the Patient Ombudsman.